 There’s nothing like the familiar taste of a favorite food to evoke happy memories.
 We’ve put together a list of delicious options for every meal that can be mailed directly to your house, thanks to the miracle of dry ice and overnight shipping.
-Whether you or your lucky recipient is craving an authentic New York breakfast spread, North Carolina ribs, the freshest Hawaiian nigiri, or some cult favorite ice cream — you can send a taste of home with these gifts from Corcoran markets around the country.
+Whether you or your lucky recipient is craving an authentic New York breakfast spread, North Carolina ribs, heritage grits from South Carolina, or fresh oysters from Puget Sound — you can send a taste of home with these gifts from Corcoran markets around the country.

 NEW YORK CITY